• Art magazine

 Functionality instead of aesthetics in focus

-The minimalist approach in the studio primarily focuses on functionality and not on decorative elements.
-"Less is more" - this concept characterized by Ludwig Mies van der Rohe aptly describes the basic attitude of minimalist studio design.
-In the studio, this means choosing furniture with clear lines, the dimensions of which are proportional to the room.
+The minimalist approach in the studio focuses primarily on functionality rather than decorative elements.
+"Less is more" —this concept, coined by Ludwig Mies van der Rohe, aptly describes the fundamental principle of minimalist studio design.
+In the studio, this means choosing furniture with clean lines and dimensions that are proportional to the space.

 A minimalist studio reduces the number of existing furniture as far as possible and focuses on simplicity and above all on functionality.
 These two properties mean that you choose furniture that is practical and useful and in which you can easily hide everything.